 Source: View publication →

-In hospitalized adults with COVID-19 receiving standard of care, the addition of baricitinib did not significantly reduce the composite primary endpoint of disease progression but was associated with a significant reduction in 28-day all-cause mortality.
+In hospitalised adults with COVID-19, baricitinib did not significantly reduce the primary composite endpoint of disease progression compared to placebo, but it demonstrated a robust and clinically significant 38% relative reduction in 28-day all-cause mortality.

 Key Findings